 |Sony RX100 IV (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||22.8||12.6||591||70|

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the FZ2500 offers a substantially higher resolution than the one in the FZ300 (2360k vs 1440k dots).
-The following table reports on some other key feature differences and similarities of the Panasonic FZ300, the Panasonic FZ2500, and comparable cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+The adjacent table lists some of the other core features of the Panasonic FZ300 and Panasonic FZ2500 along with similar information for a selection of comparators.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Fujifilm X100F (⇒ lft | rgt)||2360||no||3.0||1040||fixed||no||4000||8.0||4.6||no|